FabsCR/mclovin-card-generator/README.md

 ## 📜 License

-Feel free to use this project, but only if you promise to channel your inner McLovin at all times.
-Licensed under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](./LICENSE).

 ---